 The Role of Your Dentist in Treating Sleep Apnea

-While sleep apnea is typically diagnosed by a sleep specialist, your dentist plays an important role in identifying potential symptoms and offering treatment solutions.
+While sleep apnea is typically diagnosed by a sleep specialist, our trained dental team plays an important role in identifying potential symptoms and offering treatment solutions.
 If you’re experiencing symptoms like chronic snoring, dry mouth, or waking up frequently during the night, a dentist can evaluate your condition and help you determine the best course of action.

 When it comes to treatment, the options are as diverse as the families we serve.
-Lifestyle adjustments, weight management, and exercise can contribute to overall sleep quality, but in many cases, more tailored approaches are necessary.
+Lifestyle adjustments, weight management, and exercise can contribute to overall sleep quality, but in many cases, appliance therapy is also necessary.

 Variety of FDA-Approved Options